Nedlands - Dalkeith - Crawley

 Nedlands - Dalkeith - Crawley shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Nedlands-Dalkeith-Crawley significantly surpasses broader benchmarks: 61.0% of residents aged 15+ hold university qualifications compared to 27.9% in WA and 30.1% in Greater Perth.
+Educational attainment in Nedlands - Dalkeith - Crawley significantly surpasses broader benchmarks, with 61.0% of residents aged 15+ holding university qualifications compared to 27.9% in WA and 30.1% in Greater Perth.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
 Bachelor degrees lead at 36.3%, followed by postgraduate qualifications (20.1%) and graduate diplomas (4.6%).
-Technical qualifications represent 13.5% of educational achievements for residents aged 15+, with advanced diplomas at 7.4% and certificates at 6.1%.
-Educational participation is notably high, with 40.4% of residents currently enrolled in formal education: 19.9% in tertiary education, 8.8% in primary education, and 8.2% pursuing secondary education.
+Technical qualifications represent 13.5% of educational achievements for residents aged 15+ – advanced diplomas (7.4%) and certificates (6.1%).

 Educational participation is notably high, with 40.4% of residents currently enrolled in formal education.
 This includes 19.9% in tertiary education, 8.8% in primary education, and 8.2% pursuing secondary education.